jonathanspw/blesta-ytd-rev/README.md

 This will combine the group 11 into group 7, and groups 21 and 22 into group 20.

+### CALC_CONFIG_OPTS
+This option is a bit complicated and not really finished.
+It was very hastily thrown together.
+It its current state it attempts to break down the monthly recurring value of a configurable option in revenue.  **It does not take into account coupons at all.**

+If you do not provide a "values" array to an option then it will assume a value of "1".
+If you have multiple values that need to be calculated you need to include an array.
+Make sure to follow the correct format for strings as this is passed directly to MySQL.
+If you get the syntax wrong here the script will fail.

+The intent is that you only list non-0 priced option values here.

 ### EMAIL_TO
 Address(es) you want the email sent to.
 Multiple addresses should be separated by a comma.